medic/cht-docs/content/en/apps/guides/data/impact-metrics.md

   apps/guides/performance/telemetry
 ---

-Impact monitoring is an essential part of both the Community Health Toolkit and Medic Mobile's processes and ethos.
+Impact monitoring is an essential part of both the Community Health Toolkit and Medic's processes and ethos.
 We are committed to harnessing data to:

 1. Support our partners in data-driven operational and strategic decision making
 2. Inform our product roadmap and organizational strategy, and